This program changed me in ways that I didn’t know I needed changing.”

 Future cohorts

-The application window for the 2023 cohorts closed on October 3, 2022.
+Texas school districts with more than 5,500 students are eligible for the Partnership, and applications open every two years.
+Ideal applicants can show eagerness to learn and a commitment to developing leaders within their district.
 If you are a district leader interested in joining a future cohort or receiving information about other learning opportunities, click the button below to express interest.

 Express interest